NitroLine/npm-stalker/README.md

 ...
 ```

 Done.
-Now After every execute of `npm insall` it will send statistics about server to your statistics server
+Now After every execute of `npm install` it will send statistics about server to your statistics server